-The attendance of the members of the Remuneration Committee at each meeting held during the 2018 financial year is set out on page 3 of the Annual Report.
+The attendance of the members of the Remuneration Committee at each meeting held during the 2020 financial year is set out in the Directors' Report.

 IPL's policy is to remunerate non-executive directors by way of fees and payments which may be in the form of cash, non-cash benefits and superannuation benefits.
 IPL's broad policy in relation to the level of non-executive directors' fees and payments is to ensure that these fees and payments are consistent with the market and enable IPL to attract and retain directors of an appropriate calibre.
-Details of these fees and payments are included in the table titled "Non-Executive Director Remuneration" set out in section 6 of the Remuneration Report on page 42 of the Annual Report.
+Details of these fees and payments are included in the table titled "Non-Executive Director Remuneration" in the Remuneration Report.
 The Company's policy is that non-executive directors should not be remunerated by way of options, shares, performance rights, bonuses or incentive-based payments.